This article looks at a few practical phpMyAdmin use-cases. If you are new to phpMyAdmin you might want to read our phpMyAdmin overview first.

 You can search for your IP address as follows:

-In our case we are looking for the IP address 22.214.171.124.
+In our case we are looking for the IP address 126.96.36.199.
 That string appears four times in the wp2a_options table.
-We can view the entries by clicking on the Browse link.
+You can view the entries by clicking on the Browse link.

 Image: The search results, with a link to browse the tables that matched our search string.

-By looking at the values in the option_name column we can tell that these rows are related to our failed login attempts.
-We can deleted all the rows by ticking the Check all button and then the Delete button.
+By looking at the values in the option_name column you can tell that these rows are related to our failed login attempts.
+You can deleted all the rows by ticking the Check all button and then the Delete button.

 Image: removing the rows that are responsible for the IP block.